JFWooten4/fcm-cpu-miner/README.md

-# CONTAINS RAW SECRET KEY
+# Key Has Some KALE ponsorship, Laregely Immaterial

 ## config env set to 8 cores